mattia-donato/BrightEyes-TTM-docs/docs/source/hardware.rst

 In the table below you can find the complete list of all the needed hardware components for builing the BrightEyes-TTM.

 .. figure:: img/TTM_Assembled.png
-   :alt: The BrightEyes-TTM core hardware assembled
    :width: 50%
    :align: center
+   Fig 1.
+The BrightEyes-TTM core hardware assembled

 .. toctree::